Goutam14226/Atman-Cloud-Document-QA/README.md

 After starting the application, open the Streamlit URL provided in the terminal.

 The application will display the document Q&A interface.

+### Environment Configuration

+No external API keys are required for this project.

+An `.env.example` file is included as a template for environment configuration.

 ## Requirements